Vegemo-bear/Vegemo-bear/README.md

 <h1 align="left">Hi Here！<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="40px" width="40px"> I'm Vegemo-bear.</h1>
 <h3 align="left">Hi, I'm Vegemo-bear, a graduate student who full of love and confidence in life.</h3>

-- 🔭 **When I was an undergraduate, I was interested in python and C++ , and I was fascinated by the project combining hardware and visual algorithms.**
+- 🔭 **When I was an undergraduate, I was interested in python and C++ , and I was fascinated by the project which combining hardware and visual algorithms.**
 - 🌱 **When I was a graduate student, I chose computer vision as my research direction.**
-- 👯 **My main research direction is OCR, but I have also worked on image classification, object detection and instance segmentation algorithms for a while.**
+- 👯 **My main research direction is OCR and also worked on image classification, object detection and instance segmentation algorithms for a while.**
 - 🤝 **Now I am learning knowledge about AI algorithm reasoning and deployment.**
 - ⚡ **Hope to meet more friends.
 Nice to meet you~**